 Type of Crash

-Although motor vehicle-related deaths occur more often in collisions between motor vehicles than any other type of incident, crashes of this type represented less than half of the total in 2017 (42%).
-Collisions between a motor vehicle and a fixed object were the next most common type, with nearly 28% of deaths, followed by pedestrian incidents and non-collisions (rollovers, etc.).
+Although motor-vehicle-related deaths occur more often in collisions between motor vehicles than any other type of incident, crashes of this type represented less than half of the total in 2021 (43%).
+Collisions between a motor vehicle and a fixed object were the next most common type, with over 26% of deaths, followed by pedestrian incidents and non-collisions (rollovers, etc.).

 - Data Table

-Source: National Safety Council estimates, based on data from the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System (FARS) and Crash Report Sampling System as well as National Center for Health Statistics (NCHS) mortality estimates.
+Source: National Safety Council (NSC) estimates based on data from the National Highway Traffic Safety Administration’s (NHTSA) Fatality Analysis Reporting System (FARS) and Crash Report Sampling System, as well as National Center for Health Statistics (NCHS) mortality estimates.